+So, I recently got selected to do undergraduate physics research this summer.
+Great!
+Awesome!
+Yay me!
 However, my research advisor has asked me to use something called IDL to analyze tomographic images of compounds and turn them into 3D images.
 This is good news, because IDL is used a lot by astronomers to analyze astronomical data, and I want to continue my education in astronomy.
 But, I've never used IDL ever before.
 I'm not even sure exactly what it is (a programming language?).
 My question is this: how do I get up to speed so that I can hit the ground running with my research?
 Difficulty: Research begins in two weeks.
 Details: [more inside]

 I'm currently a records manager for the Feds, but what I really love is the data.
 I've been thinking that I would like to change over into a more research/policy analyst type of job, but I'm unsure of exactly how to get from here to there. [more inside]

 Does anybody know of any software solutions for manually capturing connections between specified regions within and between documents? [more inside]

 It seems to be common knowledge that elderly people, or others who are subject to more falls, will sustain more fractures than the rest of the population, and will have increased morbidity as a result.
 What I am looking for is an authoritative journal article (abstract or title is fine), preferably from an orthopaedic publication, stating the above. [more inside]

 I am working on my dissertation, and I need to hire someone to write some code that will scrape content off of a password-protected site that uses AJAX.
 I don't really know how to go about doing this. [more inside]